mitsuhiko/pluginbase/docs/index.rst

 Q: How does PluginBase deal with different versions of the same plugin?

-    Each plugin source works indepdenently of each other.
+    Each plugin source works independently of each other.
 The way this works is by internally translating the module name.
 By default that module name is a random number but it can also be forced to a hash of a specific value to make it stable across restarts which allows